 I keep a rough mental tally of how many emails I’m receiving on a given subject, and when things start getting out of hand (ie more than 2-3 emails in a week on a particular question) then I try to come up with a solution.
 2-3 emails right now could easily become 10-20 per week later on, and if there is an easy fix, I’ve saved myself tons of time, right?

 Ok – so here’s an example.
 I offer a member’s only download area, and some people were having trouble logging in and downloading.
-Mostly these questions were due to weak computer skills, and I found myself explaining things like ‘right click and save target as’ over and over.
+Mostly these questions were due to weak computer skills, and I found myself explaining things like ‘right click and save target as’ over and over, although there are people that doesn’t have any problem with that, since they spend a lot of time in the computer playing games and visiting sites that shows this is how you become grandmaster in ow.
 Well, I quickly realized I hadn’t put that particular line on my download page, so I added that, and things improved a bit.